Community Resource Directory

 - CONNECT2Careers is program of the San Diego Workforce Partnership that helps young adults secure employment using an online portal filled with thousands of local job and internship opportunities.

 Graffiti is not art; it is vandalism.
 It is prohibited when done without permission of the property owner.
 Furthermore, San Diego Municipal Code Section 54.0405 requires that property owners keep all walls, buildings, fences, signs and other structures and surfaces visible from the public right-of-way free of graffiti.

 In November 2000, the San Diego City Council amended the City's Graffiti Ordinance to revise the official definition of "graffiti" as follows:

 "Graffiti means any unauthorized inscription, word, figure, picture, or design that is sprayed, marked, cut, posted, pasted or otherwise affixed, drawn or painted on any surface of public or private property."

-To report graffiti please call 9-1-1 and visit the Reporting Graffiti Web page for details on rewards for reporting graffiti.
+To report graffiti in progress, please call 9-1-1 and visit the Reporting Graffiti web page for details on rewards for reporting graffiti.

 Our Community Resource Guide (PDF) is a dynamic document, sorted by communities and ZIP codes.
 Feedback and updated information is welcome.
 Please send us an email at firstname.lastname@example.org.
 Thank you for your support.